 The projects in the city that we had the most exposure to in the years prior to 2010 were those started by Friends of Calcutta in some of the most marginalized slum communities in the city.
 With our committee’s extensive experience volunteering in these centres we decided this would be our first area to provide assistance.
 Since 2013 we have been supporting Friends of Calcutta in the running of their project in Kolkata.
 We are delighted to be one of the four funding partners for this project which supports the education of almost 700children and young adults across four centres.

-In 2017 we began working with a new organisation called Panikhali Rural Development Society (PRDS).
+In 2017 we began working with Panikhali Rural Development Society (PRDS).
 The project is based in a rural village 60km south of Kolkata called Panikhali and aims to provide pre-school education, follow up coaching for students and assistance to mothers in the surrounding communities.
-We quickly developed a great relationship with PRDS and its management team and as a result, we quickly expanded our work with them over the past year.
+We quickly developed a great relationship with PRDS and its management team and as a result, we quickly expanded our work with them over recent years.
 In the summer of 2017 we began coaching for Class V-VIII students in a neighbouring village to Panikhali called Boria and in January 2018 we opened a third centre with PRDS called Alor Disha.
-In total, we are supporting the education of 720 students with PRDS in 2019.
+In total, we are supporting the education of 850 students with PRDS in 2020.